 All scholarship and bursary funds received must be reported on your tax return in the appropriate section.
 The university will issue a T4A tax slip for this purpose.
 In general, T4A slips are mailed by the university each February or March.
-If you move, make sure you update your new address in the MyConcordia Portal.

 The majority of scholarships and bursaries are not renewable.
 For the few that are renewable, each year the Undergraduate Awards Office reviews recipients' records to check for renewal criteria, which are usually continuing full-time status and acceptable Grade Point Average.
 Notification will be sent to the recipient by e-mail to confirm that the renewal is on track, or that there is a problem preventing the renewal (e.g. GPA too low).

 In general, no. However if you feel there are extenuating circumstances (e.g. you were ill and your doctor advised you to drop some courses and study part-time for a semester) please get in touch with the Undergraduate Awards Office.